 The board of directors conducts its business through meetings of the full board, actions taken by written consent in lieu of meetings and by the actions of its committees.
-During 2006, the board of directors held ten meetings.
+During 2007, the board of directors held six meetings.

-During 2006, all directors attended at least 93% of the meetings of the board of directors and committees on which they served.
+During 2007, all directors attended at least 95% of the meetings of the board of directors and committees on which they served.
 Although the Company does not have a formal policy regarding director attendance at our Annual Meeting of Stockholders, we encourage directors to attend.
-All directors, except James D. Edwards, who had a prior commitment, attended the 2006 Annual Meeting of Stockholders.
+All directors, except George E. Massaro, who had a prior commitment, attended the 2007 Annual Meeting of Stockholders.

 The board of directors created the position of lead director, which rotates among the independent directors on a quarterly basis.
 The lead director's duties are to chair the executive sessions of the board of directors and to approve the agenda for each board meeting.
-During 2006, Messrs.
-Ausley, Edwards, McCartney and Moody each served as lead director.
+During 2007, Messrs.
+Ausley, Edwards, Lockhart and Moody each served as lead director.

-The board of directors operates in part through its three committees: Audit, Compensation and Nominating and Corporate Governance.
-All committee members are "independent" as defined in the applicable listing standards of NASDAQ, "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934 and "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code.
+The board of directors operates in part through its three committees: Audit, Compensation, and Nominating and Corporate Governance.
+All committee members are "independent" as defined in the applicable listing standards of NASDAQ, "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934 (the "1934 Act") and "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code.

 Audit Committee.
 The Audit Committee responsibilities include overseeing our accounting and financial reporting processes, overseeing the audits of our financial statements and internal control over financial reporting, and retaining and discharging our auditors.
-The Audit Committee met eight times in 2006.
+The Audit Committee met seven times in 2007.
 The members of the Audit Committee are Messrs.
 McCartney (Chairman), Edwards and Ausley.
 The board of directors has determined that each Audit Committee member has sufficient knowledge in financial and auditing matters to serve on the Audit Committee.
 The board of directors has also determined that each of Messrs.
 McCartney and Edwards is an "audit committee financial expert," as defined by the applicable securities regulations.

-The Report of the Audit Committee for the fiscal year ended December 31, 2006 appears below under the caption "AUDIT MATTERS-Report of the Audit Committee."
+The Report of the Audit Committee for the fiscal year ended December 31, 2007 appears below under the caption "PROPOSAL 2-RATIFICATION OF APPOINTMENT OF AUDITOR-Report of the Audit Committee."